chris-odell-focs/Block_Editor_Customiser/README.md

 After the plugin has been installed features of the Block Editor can be turned off and on using the settings page or the two hooks provided which can be called with do_action.

+The plugin also allows customisation of the look and feel of the Block Editor through the selection of themes.
+Themes bundled with the plugin are the Default theme, which has the same look and feel as the base Block Editor, and the VS Light theme which emulates the Light theme in VS Code.

 The two hooks are:-

 'fofo_bec_feature_on' to turn features on and